CD-Mackay/personal_site/README.md

     - Component Imports
     - Asset Imports: Icons and imported data
     - CSS Imports: Styled components and other CSS Assets
+  - Each component shall have a brief description of the components purpose.

   - Note: Js. files for individual pages do not contain module.css files, global styling is handled through globals.css.
+  - Note: Game logic for Tic-Tac-Toe can be found in src/Components/Context/GameContext.js

  #### Example of Component